• Documentation

 PerformanceAssert

 Validates a measurement metric value (either generated by a Keyword or by a Custom measurement within a Keyword) against a specified value.
-This control can be placed directly under a Keyword call (to validate a single keyword call generated measurements) or after any kind of loop (to validate a measurement metric aggregation).
+This control can be placed in the “After”-section of any Keyword call (to validate a single keyword call generated measurements) or any kind of loop (to validate a measurement metric aggregation).

 Properties